joist-orm/joist-orm/docs/docs/goals/code-generation.md

    In the `joist-codegen.json` config file, define the column's specific user type.

-### Pros/Cons
+## Pros/Cons

 This approach (continual, verbatim mapping of the database schema to your object model) generally assumes you have a modern/pleasant schema to work with, and you don't need your object model to look dramatically different from your database tables.

-And specifically Joist's assertion is that this 1-1 restriction is a feature, because it should largely help avoid the [horror stories of ORMs](https://blog.codinghorror.com/object-relational-mapping-is-the-vietnam-of-computer-science/), where the ORM is asked to do non-trivial translation between a database schema and object model that are fundamentally at odds.
+Joist's assertion is that this strict 1-1 mapping is a feature, because it should largely help avoid the [horror stories of ORMs](https://blog.codinghorror.com/object-relational-mapping-is-the-vietnam-of-computer-science/), where the ORM is asked to do non-trivial translation between a database schema and object model that are fundamentally at odds.

+## Why Schema First?

+Joist's approach is "schema first", i.e. we first declare the database schema, and then generate the domain model from the database schema.

+Along with "schema-first", there are at least two other approaches:

+1. Schema-first (generate code from the schema database)
+2. Code-first (generate the schema from the code, i.e. from `@Column` and `@ManyToOne` annotations in the domain model)
+3. No automatic generation either way, just map the two by hand

+Joist's assertion is that schema-first is the most pragmatic, b/c the database really is the "source of truth" for the data, and that code-first schema-generation does not scale once you have to production data that needs to be migrated that can sometimes, but not _always_, be migrated automatically.

+(That said, code-first schema generates have gotten a lot more robust, so if you want to use a "model-first" schema management / migration library, that's fine; you could define your model in that, use it to apply/manage your database schema, and then generate your Joist domain model from the database schema.)